MosesSimms/AI-Number-Guess/README.md

-3. I don't like having to save the canvas as an image into the directory for process, but due to the way the python version of raylib works I didn't see another option. raylib saves the texture image as a C structure, which pillow isnt able to work with.
+3. I don't like having to save the canvas as an image into the directory for process, but due to the way the python version of raylib works I didn't see another option.
+Raylib returns the texture image as a C structure, which pillow isnt able to work with.
 Therefore I have to export the image first and then open with pillow.

 4. Other things that I don't remember